 If you would like more information on any of the on-campus resources, please do not hesitate to call our office at (570)-941-7620 or visit one of the corresponding pages.

-Campus Minitries invites members of the entire University community to join us in reflection, celebration and service as we work together in a variety of ways to promote justice, to revere life in all its diversity and to grow closer to God.
+Campus Ministries invites members of the entire University community to join us in reflection and celebration as we work together in a variety of ways to promote justice, to revere life in all its diversity and to grow closer to God.
 At our daily and Sunday liturgies, and special campus-wide liturgical celebrations, students, faculty and staff minister to each other as musicians, readers, Eucharistic ministers and ministers of hospitality.

 You may choose to attend one of a variety of popular weekend retreats at our beautiful and peaceful Conference and Retreat Center at Chapman Lake.
-Through many service opportunities you can help those in need and learn more about yourself through the experience.
-This invitation is extended to everyone—to those who are not Catholic or Christian as well.
+This invitation is extended to everyone—regardless of one’s religious tradition.
 Take a look at some of the possibilities!

 The Center for Career Developmentplus or minusThe University of Scranton's Center for Career Development strives to facilitate the process of career success by helping students focus on a personal sense career direction consistent with their unique talents, aspirations, and vocation.
 Guided by the principles of Jesuit education and aware of the need to impart knowledge that has immediate and long-term value, our personnel assume the roles of coach, teacher, and mentor.

 Center For Health Education and Wellness (CHEW)plus or minus